juvalen/mb-checker/README.md

     406 1350
 ...
 ```

+And output files will be stored in work_dir.

 Above, log entries for a folder and seven processed bookmarks are shown where five are filtered out: